raspberrypisig/SolidPython/README.rst

 * try to get complex libraries working properly (mcad, bosl, bosl2)
 * **KISS**: ``from solid import *`` -> imports only ~1000 lines of source code and has (almost?) all the feautres SolidPython:master has
 * be a drop in replacement for SolidPython:master -- as far as possible, see Backwards Compatibility Section
-* get all kinds of nice feature working (see Features section)
+* get all kinds of nice features working (see Features section)
-* let's see what's next

 Take a look at the `example <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/>`_ to get an impression what this library can do.
 The interesting stuff starts with the 7th example.